ibm-cloud-docs/cloud-object-storage/libraries/go.md

 To use the example provided, provide your own configuration&mdash;including replacing `<apikey>` and other bracketed `<...>` information&mdash;keeping in mind that using environment variables are more secure, and one should not put credentials in code that will be versioned.

 An archive policy is set at the bucket level by calling the `PutBucketLifecycleConfiguration` method on a client instance.
 A newly added or modified archive policy applies to new objects uploaded and does not affect existing objects.
-For more detail, see the [documentation](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-go).

 ```Go

 func main() {